travier/travier/README.md

 core technologies and features the [GNOME desktop].
 Fedora Kinoite is available as part of the Fedora Project (first released with Fedora 35).

+Alongside the official Fedora Kinoite variant, I maintain unofficial variants, Kinoite Beta and Kinoite Nightly, that are respectively including KDE Beta and Nightly packages on top of stable Fedora in order to make it easier to test the latest changes in the KDE Plasma desktop environment.
+See [Introducing Kinoite Nightly (and Kinoite Beta)](https://tim.siosm.fr/blog/2023/01/20/introducing-kinoite-nightly-beta/) for more details.

 [See talks about Fedora Kinoite](talks.md#fedora-kinoite).